JanHerca/urantiapedia/output/wikijs/en/article/Madeline_Noordzy/The_Need_for_Group_Wisdom.md

 It is not the purpose of this article to evaluate the spiritual content of this message.
 I'll leave it up to readers to either do that for themselves or not do it at all if that is what they wish.

-I would like to say a few words about my co-editor Neil Francey, who, although he personally did not feel inclined to listen to this 'message' has been very patient and loyal in his support of my editorship.
-In his last letter to me Neil wrote: "This entire issue is very healthy for all and I welcome and encourage lots more comment and discussion.
-Emphasises the one reality and the many 'issues'.
+I would like to say a few words about my co-editor Neil Francey, who, although he personally did not feel inclined to listen to this ‘message’ has been very patient and loyal in his support of my editorship.
+In his last letter to me Neil wrote: “This entire issue is very healthy for all and I welcome and encourage lots more comment and discussion.
+Emphasises the one reality and the many 'issues'”.

 I do think UB readers have set new parameters in these matters.
 Opinions may differ, but love and respect for the person and their sonship is always undiminished."